Alfian878787/InAppBillingUtils/README.md

 # InAppBillingUtils
 Android In-app Billing Utils Library, based on v3

+## Deprecated!

+This library will include utils of [RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt)

 ## Overview
 This library help to developer to integrate InAppBilling in just few minutes.